sahmedG/atm-management-system/README.md

-ATM-MANAGEMENT-SYSTEM

-This project was developed using C language.

-The aim of this project is to build a program running on C and postgresql to mimic some functionalities of atm-management-system.
+# ATM MANAGEMENT SYSTEM

+Welcome to the ATM Management System repository!
+This C++ program provides a simulation of an ATM system, allowing users to perform various banking operations.
+Whether you are interested in learning C++ programming or exploring how an ATM system works at a code level, this project is a great resource.

+## Features

+- User authentication with PIN
+- Balance inquiry
+- Cash withdrawal
+- Deposit funds
+- Transfer funds between accounts
+- View transaction history

-Features available in the program:
+Features
-1.Register new user.
-2.Login with existing user.
-   2.a.
-Create new account under the logged in user.
-   2.b.
-Update information of a specific account.
-   2.c.
-Check the details of a specific account.
-   2.d.
-Make a transaction:
-      2.d.a.
-Deposit to a specific account.
-      2.d.b.
-Withdraw from a specific account.
-      2.d.c.
-Transfer money from one account to another.
-   2.e.
-Check all acounts owned by the user.
-   2.f.
-Transfer an owned account to another user  > second user will recieve a notification is they were logged in at same time of the transaction.
-   2.g.
-Delete a specific account.
-   2.h.
-Exit the program.

-The program is connected to rational database of type postgresql to hanlde all users and accounts details.
-The program allows the following account types:
+    The Registration feature, you must be able to register new users, users with the same name can not exist (names must be unique).
+They must be saved in the right file.

+    The Update information of existing account feature, users must be able to update their country or phone number.

+    2.1.
+You must ask users to input the account id they want to change, followed by a prompt asking which field they want to also change (the only fields that are permitted to update is the phone number and the country).

+    2.2.
+Whenever users update an account, it must be saved into the corresponding file.

+    The Checking the details of existing accounts feature, users must be able to check just one account at a time.

+    3.1.
+For this they must be asked to input the account id they want to see

+    3.2.
+If the account is either savings, fixed01, fixed02 and fixed03 the system will display the information of that account and the interest you will acquire depending on the account:
         savings: interest rate 7%
         fixed01(1 year account): interest rate 4%
         fixed02(2 year account): interest rate 5%
         fixed03(3 year account): interest rate 8%
         If the account is current you must display You will not get interests because the account is of type current

-Withdrawing money is allowed only to account types of: Savings and Current.

-Terminal was modified using ncurses library to enhance the user experience.

-Docker file is included to install all dependencies: docker build -t your-image-name . // to build the image docker run -d -p 8080:8080 --name your-container-name your-image-name // to run the image

-Thank you.
+    For example: for an account of type savings with a deposit date of 10/10/2002 and an amount of $1023.20 the system will show "You will get $5.97 as interest on day 10 of every month".

+    The Make transaction feature, users must be able to create transactions, withdrawing or depositing money to a certain account.
+All transactions must be updated and saved into the corresponding file.
+Accounts of type fixed01, fixed02 and fixed03 are not allowed to make transactions and an error message should be displayed if transactions are attempted with these accounts.

+    The Remove existing account feature, users must be able to delete their own account, the same must happen here, updates must be saved into the corresponding file.

+    The Transfer owner feature, users can transfer their account to another user, by:

+    6.1.
+Identifying the account and the user they want to transfer the ownership to

+    6.2.
+Saving the information in the corresponding file

+    Encryption of passwords
+    Adding your own Makefile